bondmcp/mcp/README.md

 export BONDMCP_PUBLIC_API_KEY=your_key
 ```

-If the environment variable is omitted, the CLI will ask for the key the first
+If the environment variable is omitted, the CLI will prompt for the key the first
-time it runs and save it to `~/.bondmcp_cli` for future use.
+time it runs and store it using your system keyring for future use (when available).

 ## Using the CLI